dequelabs/axe-devtools-html-api-examples/Node/nextjs/README.md

 ## Project Setup

-The sample test file is held within the `__test__` directory.
+The sample test file is held within the `__tests__` directory.
 This file contains an example of how to set up the axe DevTools Browser and Reporter APIs, test for accessibility, and generate formatted results.

-Once the sample project has been run, formatted results can be found in the `a11y-results` folder.
-The folder will contain the raw JSON results as well as the html, csv, and xml report formats.
+Once the test suite has completed, formatted results can be found in the `a11y-results` folder.
+This will contain the raw JSON axe results as well as the html, csv, and xml report formats.
 There will be one additional `html` file which is an executive summary report aggregating results from all scans into one page.

 ## Modifying this project